SpursGoZmy/IM-TQA/README.md

 </table>

 ## 6. Model Training and Evaluation
-### 6.1 Environment Setup
+### 6.1 Environment Setup and Model Weights
 We use PaddlePaddle to implement our model and all experiments were conducted on a NVIDIA TITAN RTX 24GB GPU.
 We understand that configuring the experiment environment with PaddlePaddle may encouter some problems and we suggest looking for solutions from the official[ PaddlePaddle Github Issues](https://github.com/PaddlePaddle/Paddle/issues).
+The trained RGCN and RCI model weights can be downloaded from the [Google Drive](https://drive.google.com/drive/folders/1ESyfSAL__pd61iv1C07pUD18T1XSd8sw?usp=drive_link)
 ```shell
 conda create -n IM_TQA python=3.7
 conda activate IM_TQA